gretchenfrage/aqueduct/PROTOCOL.md

 It is a protocol error for a Message frame to occur in a bidirectional stream.

-### SentReliable frames

-A SentReliable frame is encoded as:

-- The frame type byte: 4
-- The number of messages sent reliably on this channel since the last SentReliable frame on this channel: A var len int

-It is a protocol error for a SentReliable frame to occur elsewhere than in a channel control stream in the sender-to-receiver direction.

 ### SentUnreliable frames

 A SentUnreliable frame is encoded as:

-- The frame type byte: 5
+- The frame type byte: 4
 - The number of messages sent unreliably on this channel since the last SentUnreliable frame on this channel:  A var len int